Progress report for ONE22-412

 - - Producer

 The study design of this and our parallel funded proposal pair five data types to allow a wholistic understanding of the hydrologic flow paths and impact of antimicrobials on the surrounding soils.
-We will collect stable isotope water data from surface water, soil water, and precipitation to understand the residence time of water through each system and will survey watershed residents to assess human perception and impact on these contaminants.
-We will sample antibiotic residues in surface waters, antibiotic resistance genes and microbial communities in soil.
-The isotope and human dimensions components along with a portion of the residues are already funded under our existing USDA grant.
+We will collected stable isotope water data from surface water, soil water, and precipitation to understand the residence time of water through each system and will survey watershed residents (Fall 2023) to assess human perception and impact on these contaminants.
+We will sampled antibiotic residues in surface waters, antibiotic resistance genes and microbial communities in soil.
+The isotope and human dimensions components along with a portion of the residues were funded under our existing USDA grant.
 This proposal allows for the addition of genetic and microbial community analysis and the expansion of antibiotic residue sample analysis to address new, unanswered questions.
 We will sample three farms with in same watershed (supplementary material, Figure 1).
 We will also sample the region down stream of all three farms for stable water isotopes and antibiotic residues, through our previously funded project.

 Antimicrobial residue analysis: